The Sikkim Experience

 Early the next morning we went there for our breakfast once again and this time we were treated with some yummy “Phale”( Tibetan traditional bread) and Churpi (yak milk).
 Yes, we paid for the food but at a fraction of the cost of what a restaurant would have charged us!
 It was now time to bid adieu to Ravangla and head to our last destination in Sikkim which was Pelling in the West of Sikkim.
 Pelling lies at a distance of around 115 km. from Gangtok.

 Riding to Pelling

-This city has a lot to offer such as the snow-covered peaks of Kanchenjunga range which is best viewed from this tiny hamlet.
-Tranquil environment and picturesque settings of this town attract thousands of tourists from all across the country.
+This city has a lot to offer such as the snow-covered peaks of the Kanchenjunga range which is best viewed from this tiny hamlet.
+The tranquil environment and picturesque settings of this town attract thousands of tourists from all across the country.
 This place also introduced us to their locally made millet beer Jaand which is prepared by cooking and fermenting whole grain millet which is then kept inside a Tongba, the vessel which holds the fermented alcoholic beverage.
-It is consumed in a unique way as the fermented millet is put inside the Tongba, and boiled water is poured in it to the brim.
+It is consumed in a unique way as the fermented millet is put inside the Tongba, and boiled water is poured into it to the brim.
 It is then left undisturbed for about five minutes after which it is ready to drink.
 A fine bamboo straw with a blind end, but perforated on the side to act as a filter, is inserted into the container to suck out the warm water and alcohol from the millet grains.

 More hot water is added as the tongba becomes dry, and the process is repeated until the alcohol is exhausted.
 Surprisingly the drink is cold even though hot water is added to it.
 This again reminded me of the local beer in Shillong made of rice.
 I remember my mother making rice beer during the festive seasons and one glass of that beer would be enough to give your head a spin.